weekplan/www/_pages/academy/weekly-planning/index.md

 The irony of this is when you don’t follow through on your Q2 tasks, they would eventually turn into Q1 tasks.
 For instance, if you forget to exercise regularly, sooner or later you’ll feel unhealthy until an emergency situation will force you to try exercising again.

 Unless you want a constant crisis in your life, you must make it a habit to move quadrant 1 tasks to quadrant 2 tasks.
 Such is the importance of prioritizing your tasks.

-## How to Use the Eisenhower Matrix

-As mentioned, the Eisenhower Matrix is a tool to strategize, prioritize and simplify activities of daily living.
-It is divided into 4 quadrants which are measured according to urgency and importance.
-To review:

-·       Quadrant 1: Urgent and Important.
-This quadrant entails you to list down the things that need to be done immediately.

-·       Quadrant 2: Not Urgent but Important.
-This quadrant should be given more importance compared to the other three.
-This quadrant involves your core values and relationships.
-This also includes your long-term goals.

-·       Quadrant 3: Urgent but Not Important.
-These are tasks that you can delegate to someone else.

-·       Quadrant 4: Non-Urgent and Not Important.
-Here you will find activities that you can eliminate because they are complete time-wasters.

-Using the Eisenhower Matrix, you can now prioritize your tasks according to importance and urgency.
-Remember to focus on doing more Q2 tasks while limiting Q1 tasks.

-·       Quadrant 1: Do

-o   Tackling pain points and bottlenecks.

-o   Getting out of crisis or emergency situations.

-o   Finishing important and urgent tasks that will make or break you.

-·       Quadrant 2: Decide

-o   Committing yourself to daily meditation.

-o   Disciplining yourself to go to the gym every day.

-o   Saving 10% of your income every month to achieve financial independence.

-·       Quadrant 3: Delegate

-o   Answering calls or emails or inquiries on social media.

-o   Washing your car.

-o   Repetitive tasks.

-·       Quadrant 4: Delete

-o   Social media

-o   Watching TV

-o   Playing games.

-Based on the examples, you’ll see that quadrant 1 requires your immediate action.
-Meanwhile, quadrant 2 requires some planning and scheduling.
-Quadrant 3 tasks can be delegated while quadrant 4 tasks should be eliminated.

-If you follow this matrix on a weekly or daily basis, you’ll be able to sort through all your responsibilities and achieve what you really want.

 # Strategies to Stay More Focused